Sydney Road Bridge Improvement

 The Victorian bridge on Sydney Road in Crewe provides one of the few points at which the West Coast Mainline (rail) can be crossed in Crewe.

 The bridge was last strengthened in the late 1950s when traffic levels were considerably lower than they are today.
-The parapets of the existing bridge do comply with current standards traffic and the one- way working creates a “pinch point”, resulting in delays and traffic congestion.
+The parapets of the existing bridge do not comply with current standards and the one- way working creates a “pinch point”, resulting in delays and traffic congestion.

 Air pollution and noise is increased due to the queuing traffic and the signals contribute to delays on this key route to Leighton Hospital.
 The narrow footpath over the bridge does not encourage sustainable travel and pedestrian safety is less than optimal.